 Here’s another strategy you could consider: If you’re tempted to put a discretionary purchase on your credit card, you could use SoFi’s credit card interest calculator to see how much interest you might really pay on that impulse buy.
 The amount might shock you and cause you to put the item down and walk away.

-By tracking your spending for a period of time, say 30 days (or more), you might get a good sense of where your money is going.
+By tracking your spending for a period of time, say 30 days (or more), you might get a sense of where your money is going.
 You could create a list of your monthly expenses, including your rent or mortgage payment, car payment, credit card payments, student loan payments, and more.

 You might also consider listing what you pay for your utilities, cell phone, groceries, and so forth, along with discretionary purchases, in order to see a more complete picture of monthly costs.